Sharing ideas, teaching tips and resources for the homeschool journey.

 You can use many sources including; scripture, poetry, classics and non fiction.

-is a homeschool resource teaches you how to make the most of dictation and gives you a collection of Australian and New Zealand dictation passages to help you get started.
+is a homeschool resource that teaches you how to make the most of dictation and gives you a collection of passages to help you get started.

 Suitable for Grades: Grade 4—Grade 8.